dredwerkz/dredwerkz/README.md

 The handle's shamelessly 'adopted' from my favourite map in _id Software's_ **Quake 3 Arena**, which is a convenient segue into...

 The last decade I've spent full-time in the esports industry, with roots in organising and running some of the largest LAN Party tournaments in the world.

-Untangling spaghetti networking, streamlining gameservers, re-writing configs, building UDP consumers mid-way through an event.
+Untangling spaghetti networks, streamlining gameservers, re-writing configs, building UDP consumers mid-way through an event, all just a day in the life.

 Solving and refining complex solutions in production was always the name of the game, and is exactly why I've settled into software development so comfortably.